Welcome to the new food revolution.

 Chances are very good that our food is available to you now (or soon will be).

-If you knew more about what it takes to be a Farmer, you would revere your local Farmers as "heroes" in the modern food revolution.
+If you knew more about what it takes to be a Farmer, you would revere your local Farmers and their Field workers as "heroes" in the modern food revolution.

 For those of you that are not aware of the challenges of being a Farmer, perhaps this video will help to enlighten you (it gives a whole new meaning to the words, "support your local Farmer"):